Precise Asymptotics for Spectral Methods in Mixed Generalized Linear Models: Main results

-\begin{remark}[Universal lower bounds on spectral thresholds] In \Cref{sec:lower-bound-spec-thr}, we show that the spectral thresholds $\delta_1^{\spec}$ and $\delta_2^{\spec}$ are always at least $\delta_1^*\coloneqq \frac{1}{2\alpha^2}$ and $\delta_2^*\coloneqq \frac{1}{2(1-\alpha)^2} $, respectively, regardless of the choice of the conditional law $p(\cdot \mid g)$ in \Cref{eq:condlaw} (i.e., regardless of the model).
-These lower bounds are met by both noiseless linear regression and noiseless phase retrieval, see \Cref{rk:lin-regr-phase-retrieval-coincide}.
-The bounds imply, in particular, that unlike the linear estimator (cf.\ \Cref{sec:results-lin}), the spectral estimator (even the optimal one) does not achieve weak recovery for all $\delta>0$; it starts producing positive overlaps only when the aspect ratio $\delta$ exceeds a certain (strictly positive) spectral threshold.
-Furthermore, in stark contrast with the non-mixed setting, having access to the sign of the observations does not help spectral methods for noiseless phase retrieval, since the optimal preprocessing function for mixed linear regression effectively transforms the problem into mixed phase retrieval. \end{remark}
+\begin{remark}[Universal lower bounds on spectral thresholds] In \Cref{sec:lower-bound-spec-thr}, we show that the spectral thresholds $\delta_1^{\spec}$ and $\delta_2^{\spec}$ are always at least $\delta_1^*\coloneqq \frac{1}{2\alpha^2}$ and $\delta_2^*\coloneqq \frac{1}{2(1-\alpha)^2} $, for any conditional law $p(\cdot \mid g)$ in \Cref{eq:condlaw} (i.e., regardless of the model).
+These lower bounds coincide with the spectral thresholds for both noiseless linear regression and noiseless phase retrieval, see \Cref{rk:lin-regr-phase-retrieval-coincide}.
+Thus, unlike the linear estimator, the spectral estimator (even the optimal one) does not achieve weak recovery for all $\delta>0$; it gives positive overlaps only when the aspect ratio $\delta$ exceeds a certain value.
+We highlight that the threshold associated to our proposed optimal spectral estimator is significantly lower than that corresponding to spectral estimators proposed earlier in the literature \cite{yi-2014-mixed-linear-regression,luo-2019-opt-preprocessing}, see \Cref{fig:threshold}.